Communication of honey bees plays a key role in bees life.

 6) A new recruit may attend several such dances before she leaves the colony to locate food.

-8) The waggle straight runs in upward direction on vertical combs represents location of flowers directly in line with the sun. corresponding angle to the right or left of vertical codes the any angle to the right or left of the sun’s position.
+8) The waggle straight runs in an upward direction on vertical combs represents the location of flowers directly in line with the sun. corresponding angle to the right or left of vertical codes any angle to the right or left of the sun’s position.

 9) The angle between vertical and the straight waggling run of the dance is equal to the angle between the sun and the flight direction from hive to food source.

-In addition to these movements, dancing bees also communicate floral odors that stick to their setae and waxy cuticle.
+In addition to these movements, dancing bees also communicate floral odours that stick to their setae and waxy cuticle.